ponmar/skynetremote/README.md

 ### Releases ###

 See [downloads][skynetremote_downloads] for an easy to run pre-built JAR file.
-If your Java version is too old to run this build you need to rebuild Skynet Remote, and possibly [Skynet API][skynet_api_site].
+If your Java version is too old to run this build you need to rebuild Skynet Remote, and possibly [Skynet API][skynet_api_site], for your Java version.

 ### How to build? ###
 This project can either be built and run from within Eclipse, or by exporting a JAR file to be executed outside Eclipse.